Handle Operators in String Theory: The Path Integral Measure

 Taking also (\ref{eq:vm-vn=dfmn/dt}) (linking the locally-defined vectors to transition functions) into account, what we have shown is that the quantities $\hat{B}_k$ in (\ref{eq:Bintmub8z}) are precisely the correct elementary building blocks to be used to construct the full measure.
 We can, in particular, now choose gauge slices such that if, say, we consider pinch/twist moduli, $(q,\bar{q})$, of a handle only the quantities $\hat{B}_q^{\mathscr{U}_1\cap\mathscr{U}_2}$ and $\hat{B}_{\bar{q}}^{\mathscr{U}_1\cap\mathscr{U}_2}$ in (\ref{eq:Bkfactor}) are non-vanishing.
 Or if we wish to associate translations (within $\Sigma_1$) of, say, the boundary $\partial \Sigma_1$, (to which we associate moduli $(z_{v_1},\bar{z}_{v_1})$) then only the terms $\hat{B}_{z_{v_1}}^{\Sigma_1}$ and $\hat{B}_{\bar{z}_{v_1}}^{\Sigma_1}$ in (\ref{eq:Bkfactor}) are non-vanishing, etc. Notice also that the compensating boundary terms (such as those in (\ref{eq:Bintmub8f}) associated to $\ell\in\partial \Sigma_1$, or $\ell\in \partial \Sigma_2$, etc.) are such that the terms $\hat{B}_k^{\Sigma_1}$ and $\hat{B}_k^{\Sigma_2}$ in (\ref{eq:Bkfactor}) are {\it independent} of the boundary conditions across the cut cycles, so that we can freely shrink these cycles to {\it points}, reducing them to punctures.
 It therefore makes sense to associate moduli $z_{v_j},\bar{z}_{v_j}$ to the location of these punctures (in precisely the same way as we associate moduli to the location of external fixed-picture vertex operators to translate them to integrated picture), and we do so explicitly from two independent viewpoints in Sec.~\ref{sec:TP} and Sec.~\ref{sec:SHUTF}. \sk

 The derivation leading to (\ref{eq:Bkfactor}) assumed we cut the path integral across a single separating (or trivial) homology cycle, but the derivation is entirely general.
-To every cycle that we cut open we are to include compensating boundary contributions (such as the explicit sums over $\ell\in\partial \Sigma_1$, or $\ell\in \partial \Sigma_2$, etc.), as well as a term of the form $\hat{B}_k^{\mathscr{U}_1\cap\mathscr{U}_2}$ for every handle.
+To every cycle that we cut open we are to include compensating boundary contributions (such as the explicit sums\footnote{If the boundaries are not smooth there will generically be required additional compensating boundary terms of higher codimension (as we already saw in the famous Euler characteristic example); a general and related discussion associated to boundary terms can be found in \cite{Sen19}.
+All these cut cycles that we are interested in here are to be considered smooth.
+For the specific integrals under consideration here boundary contributions (additional to the ones we have included already) are generically not required, but one must proceed carefully.} over $\ell\in\partial \Sigma_1$, or $\ell\in \partial \Sigma_2$, etc.), as well as a term of the form $\hat{B}_k^{\mathscr{U}_1\cap\mathscr{U}_2}$ for every handle.
 This remains true for non-trivial homology cycles also, and the precise expressions derived above remain valid. \sk

 To elaborate further on this last point, suppose that we now consider a genus-$\g$ Riemann surface, $\Sigma_\g$, and a corresponding canonical intersection basis, $A_I,B_I$ with $I=1,\dots,\g$, of homology cycles, as shown in Fig.~\ref{fig:homology}.
 Let us cut across all $A_I$ cycles.
-The above observations then allow us, e.g., to consider such a genus-$\g$ closed Riemann surface, $\Sigma_\g$, with or without external punctures, and represent the corresponding path integral as a path integral over a {\it sphere}, $S^2$, with $2\g$ insertions of the form $\hat{B}_{z_{v_j}}^{S^2}\hat{B}_{\bar{z}_{v_j}}^{S^2}$, $j=1,\dots, 2\g$, (which will translate the two states on the two sides of the cut to integrated picture) and $\g$ insertions of the form $\hat{B}_{q^I}^{\rm handle}\hat{B}_{\bar{q}^I}^{\rm handle}$, $I=1,\dots,\g$ (each one of which takes the form $\hat{B}_k^{\mathscr{U}_1\cap\mathscr{U}_2}$ as above and can be associated to pinch/twist moduli of the corresponding $A_I$-cycle handles corresponding the the magnitude/phase of the corresponding coordinates, $q^I$, respectively).
-That is, for every one of these aforementioned moduli,